JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2023_05.md

 No one is left over in an infinite creation, we all contribute talents in its development.
 The infinite hands of the workers are needed in this endless work.

-> Before Jesus laid his hands upon the heads of the seventy to set them apart as gospel messengers, addressing them, he said: “The harvest is indeed plenteous, but the laborers are few; therefore I exhort all of you to pray that the Lord of the harvest will send still other laborers into his harvest.
-I am about to set you apart as messengers of the kingdom; I am about to send you to Jew and gentile as lambs among wolves.
-As you go your ways, two and two, I instruct you to carry neither purse nor extra clothing, for you go forth on this first mission for only a short season.
-Salute no man by the way, attend only to your work.
-Whenever you go to stay at a home, first say: Peace be to this household.
-If those who love peace live therein, you shall abide there; if not, then shall you depart.
-And having selected this home, remain there for your stay in that city, eating and drinking whatever is set before you.
-And you do this because the laborer is worthy of his sustenance.
-Move not from house to house because a better lodging may be offered.
-Remember, as you go forth proclaiming peace on earth and good will among men, you must contend with bitter and self-deceived enemies; therefore be as wise as serpents while you are also as harmless as doves. ([UB 163:1.3](/en/The_Urantia_Book/163#p1_3))
+> “The harvest is indeed plenteous, but the laborers are few; therefore I exhort all of you to pray that the Lord of the harvest will send still other laborers into his harvest. ([UB 163:1.3](/en/The_Urantia_Book/163#p1_3))

 How far is this vision provided by the blue book from the impoverishing and limiting ideas that powerful minorities have about our planet and about life on our current planet!
 How far are they from the immense value that human beings have!
 How good it is for that minority that we humans underestimate ourselves and do not know who we are!